isabelchoma/Final_Project/README.md

 professional sports, where performance metrics serve as objective measures of productivity that determine compensation levels.
-Our machine learning models, particularly the Random Forest algorithm, demonstrated strong predictive power for player salaries, explaining approximately 72% of the variance in compensation levels.
+Our machine learning models, particularly the Random Forest algorithm, demonstrated moderate predictive power for player salaries, explaining approximately 25% of the variance in compensation levels.

 ## Main Observations